framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 @alert neutral
 Nerd stuff: This isn't really an accurate process.
 Dividing gamma by 0.454545... only approximates the sRGB gamma curve, which is a little more complicated than gamma 2.2.
 If you really wanted an accurate conversion back to sRGB, you'd need to apply a colorspace transform from linear to sRGB.
 More advanced editors that deal in colorspaces will have a featureset to handle this.
 A profile can also be assigned to the image, such that it's always interpreted as an sRGB image.
 For the most part though, unless you *really need* the original authentic colours, I wouldn't go through all this hassle and do my colour grading work atop this basic gamma math.
-<font size=-1>This is based off my rough understanding of the hell that is colorspaces :) it could potentially be wrong, and if you happen to be a nerd that knows about this stuff, I'd gladly be corrected.</font>
+<font size=-1>this is based off my rough understanding of the hell that is colorspaces :) if you think this is all wrong, i'd gladly be corrected.</font>
 @end

 ---
-*last updated 24th October 2022*
+*last updated 29th October 2022*
 *images provided and written by [moyevka](https://twitter.com/moyevka)*